Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • 1 stalk of celery, finely chopped (¼ cup)

-• 1-ounce packet Ranch seasoning
+• 1 ounce of packet Ranch seasoning

-• 1 pound bacon (cooked and crumbled)
+• 1 pound of bacon (cooked and crumbled)

 • Fresh parsley for garnish (optional)